110 in the Shade: Act I

 As the ladies at the picnic grounds await the arrival of "The Hungry Men", File is noticeably not among them, and although her father and brothers do their best to console her, Lizzie feels the sting of File's rejection.
 Jim suggests she'd have more luck if she flirted more—played down her intelligence and told men what they wanted to hear like Lily Ann Beasley, who has all the men in town weak in the knees.
 But Lizzie is resolute in her vision of a husband: "I want him to stand up straight—and I want to be able to stand up straight to him!"

 Suddenly, something sounds like a dry, rattling crack of summer thunder, and with it appears a handsome stranger who introduces himself as "Starbuck—Rainmaker."
-His bold promises include the town into a revivalist frenzy ("The Rain Song"), and H.C. plunks down a hundred dollars for the promise of rain within twenty-four hours.
+His bold promises induce the town into a revivalist frenzy ("The Rain Song"), and H.C. plunks down a hundred dollars for the promise of rain within twenty-four hours.
 But Lizzie sees through Starbuck's pretenses, and he instantly sees through hers ("You're Not Foolin' Me").
 His accusations touch a nerve, and as he exits, a childhood song runs through her head ("Cinderella") that darkens her mood further.
 Feeling a need to "get out of me for a while," she imagines a different sort of Lizzie Curry ("Raunchy").

 File appears unexpectedly at the picnic grounds and, still insistent that he has a right to be alone, nonetheless reaches out to Lizzie, coming clean about his past and, almost despite himself, revealing old wounds ("A Man and a Woman").
 But as they start to open up to each other, Lizzie's candid comments—and her feeble attempts to retract them—drive File away in a fury.
 Her family appears instantly to grill her, and Noah lashes out at her father's efforts to console her, insisting she accept the reality that she's going to end up alone.
 Lizzie, with terror in her heart, faces her future ("Old Maid").